Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/README.md

 This project implements and evaluates:

-- **FedAsync**: Centralised, asynchronous aggregation of client updates.
+- **FedAsyn**: Centralised, asynchronous aggregation of client updates.
 - **FedLEO**: Decentralised, hierarchical training using intra-orbit clusters.

 These approaches are tested on: